openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_draft.rst

 Method 2.
 Convert from file using ov.compile_model function
 ---------------------------------------------------------------------

-In case you are starting with a file, you will need to see if the model is fine as is or if it needs to be customized, such as applying quantization or reshaping its inputs.
+In case you are starting with a file, you will need to see if the needs to be customized, such as applying quantization or reshaping its inputs.

 If the model does not need to be customized, ``ov.Core.compile_model`` should be used, which reads, converts (if needed) and compiles the model, leaving it ready for inference all in one go.
 The code should look like this: